College Sustainability Report Card 2011

-The College Sustainability Report Card 2009 evaluates the colleges and universities in the United States and Canada with the 300 largest endowments.
-The schools are located in all 50 states, the District of Columbia, and 8 Canadian provinces.
+evaluates the colleges and universities in the United States and Canada with the 300 largest endowments, as well as 22 additional schools that applied for inclusion.
+The schools are located in all 50 U.S. states, the District of Columbia, and eight Canadian provinces.

-Policies were reviewed at 181 private institutions and at 119 public institutions.
-The total endowment assets of the schools equal more than $380 billion.
-The 300 schools are a mix of large and small institutions of higher education.
+The combined endowment assets of the schools total more than $325 billion.
+The 322 schools are a mix of large and small institutions of higher education.
 Together, they count more than 4.2 million currently enrolled students.

-The Report Card also seeks to highlight sustainability measures that involve either no extra expenditures or only require modest budgets.
-Examples of low-budget sustainability measures can be found in the profiles and in the list of indicators used to evaluate the nine categories, especially the following: Administration, Student Involvement, Endowment Transparency, Investment Priorities, and Shareholder Engagement.
+also seeks to highlight sustainability measures that involve either no extra expenditures or only require modest budgets.
+Examples of low-cost sustainability measures can be found in the profiles and in the list of